Diversified Energy: History

+In September 2022 Diversified Energy acquired certain upstream assets and related facilities from ConocoPhillips Company for $240 million.

+In March 2023 Diversified Energy completed an acquisition of certain upstream assets and related facilities in Texas from Tanos Energy Holdings II LLC for $250 million.

+Diversified Energy acquired Canvas Energy, an Alabama based company for $550 million in September 2025.

+In October 2025, the company announced that it would move its main listing to the New York Stock Exchange.

 Operations

-Diversified primarily purchases end-of-life wells from major producers.
+Diversified Energy primarily purchases end-of-life wells from major producers.
 These wells are inexpensive because state law requires non-producing wells be plugged, and the wells are priced with the expectation that they will have to be plugged in the near future.
-This is an expensive procedure, though Diversified reports that it can do so for under $25,000 per well, less than other producers.
-Diversified then claims to be able to operate these wells for as many as 50 more years, which greatly reduces the present value of the future plugging liability.
-Because of this reduction in liability, Diversified is able to claim the wells are worth more than it paid.
-Since 2014, Diversified has made more from these accounting gains than its cumulative reported profit.
+This is an expensive procedure, though.
+Diversified Energy reports that it can do so for under $25,000 per well, less than other producers.
+The company was able to demonstrate that it can consistently retire wells at a lower cost point.
+In 2022 Diversified Energy retired 200 wells.
+In the first six months of 2023 it retired an additional 100 wells.
+Diversified Energy expects to be able to operate these wells for as many as 50 more years, which greatly reduces the present value of the future plugging liability.
+Because of this reduction in liability, Diversified Energy is able to record the wells at a higher value than it paid.
+Since 2014, Diversified Energy has made more from these accounting gains than its cumulative reported profit.

-In May 2020, the company owned 60,000 wells across the Appalachian Basin in the United States.